Manual Of Operations

 (C) Honorary Life Members.
 Honorary Life members in good standing are entitled to all rights and privileges of a Professional member.
 In addition, Honorary Life Members shall not be required to pay dues, registration fees, or assessment to the Association.

 (D) Student Members.
-Student Members in good standing are entitled to all rights and privileges granted by the Constitution and bylaws except the right to hold office or vote.
-Student Members will be permitted to attend closed sessions of the District and Association.
+Student Members in good standing are nonvoting members and shall, otherwise be entitled to all rights and privileges granted by the Constitution and these bylaws except they may not hold office in the Association.

 ARTICLE IV - DUES, FEES, AND ASSESSMENTS

-A) Amounts Payable.
-The amount of dues; fees and assessments payable by each member of the Association shall be as provided by the Rules and Regulations of the Association and may be changed only by a majority vote of the Board of Governors unless the change is not greater than the previous U.S. Consumer Price Index (CPI), which shall be reviewed annually and not changed more than once each year.
+(A) Amounts Payable.
+The amount of dues; fees and assessments payable by each member of the Association shall be determined by a quorum vote of the Board of Governors unless the change is not greater than the previous U.S. Consumer Price Index (CPI), which shall be reviewed annually and not changed more than once each year.

-(C) Failure To Pay Dues.
-Each member who is in arrears for thirty or more days will be automatically suspended and will cease receiving any benefits of membership.
-While concurrently or after ending suspension status a person may re-apply for membership by following all standard application guidelines stated in Section 3 of Article III, preceding.
+(B) Failure to Pay Dues.
+Each member who is in arrears for thirty or more days will be automatically removed and will cease receiving any benefits of membership.
+A person may re-apply for membership by following all standard application guidelines.

 SECTION 1.
 COMPOSITION OF BOARD AND EXECUTIVE COMMITTEE

 The Association’s Board of Directors, called a “Board of Governors,” shall be composed of the Executive Committee of the Association and one (1) Governor from each Chartered District.
 The number of Governors shall never be less than three (3).
 The Executive Committee shall be composed of the officers of the Association.
 The officers of the Association and the respective duties and responsibilities encompassed by each office are set forth in Article VI.

 SECTION 2.
 DISTRICT GOVERNORS